11 min read

 Leveraging technology to overcome silos

 As discussed in our section on steps to break down data silos, leveraging technology is crucial.
 To overcome data silos, you can use a mix of technologies.
-These include data lakes and data warehouses, ETL processes, and cloud services with NoSQL databases.
+These include data lakes and cloud data warehouses, ETL processes, and cloud services with NoSQL databases.
 Each tool helps manage data more effectively and fosters better integration and accessibility.

 Data lakes, warehouses, and modern analytics tools